 Here’s to all you cashew lovers out there!

 No longer will you need to covertly fish the coveted cashews from the mixed nuts because now there’s enough to go around in these Chili and Rosemary Roasted Nuts.
 Happy snacking!

 - Preheat oven to 325℉.

 - Line a large rimmed baking sheet with parchment paper.
-Pour nuts onto baking sheet.
+Pour nuts onto the baking sheet.

 - Roast at 325℉ for 12-15 minutes, stirring every 5 minutes to avoid burning.

-- Remove pan to a cooling rack on the counter and allow nuts to cool, stirring occasional, until completely cooled.
+- Remove pan to a cooling rack on the counter and allow nuts to cool, stirring occasionally, until completely cooled.

 Pin now to make later!

 This post was made possible by our friends at Back to Nature Foods.
 Though we received compensation for this post, the opinions expressed here are – as always -100% our own.
 Thank you for supporting the great companies we work with thereby allowing us to continue creating great recipes and content for you.